getumbrel/llama-gpt/README.md

 We're looking to add more features to LlamaGPT.
 You can see the roadmap [here](https://github.com/getumbrel/llama-gpt/issues/8#issuecomment-1681321145).
 The highest priorities are:

-- Add CUDA and Metal support.
+- Add CUDA and Metal support (work in progress).
-- Moving the model out of the Docker image and into a separate volume.
+- Moving the model out of the Docker image and into a separate volume (work in progress).
 - Updating the front-end to show model download progress, and to allow users to switch between models.
 - Making it easy to run custom models.